Sunday, June 26, 2022 |

-Indian hospitals plead for oxygen, country sets virus record
+Indian hospitals plead for oxygen, country sets

 NEW DELHI — India put oxygen tankers on special express trains as major hospitals in New Delhi begged on social media on Friday for more supplies to save COVID-19 patients who are struggling to breathe.
 More than a dozen people died when an oxygen-fed fire ripped through a coronavirus ward in a populous western state.